 First, remove as many unnecessary items as possible.
 For instance, throw away extra chemicals, toxic air fresheners, and old plastic containers.
 Be thoughtful about what new materials you bring into your home, and switch to non-toxic cleaning products.

 Next, use fresh air to reduce the levels of VOCs inside your home.
 If your house is new or freshly painted, you can “bake” it by cranking the heat and opening the windows to let as many VOCs as possible escape before you move in.

 Leaving new furniture outside for a few days can also help reduce VOC emissions.

-You may also want to consider soil remuneration to free your property of toxic chemical buildup.
+You may also want to consider soil remuneration to free your property from toxic chemical buildup.
 Cleaning your soil is especially wise if you’re going to grow a garden near your home.
-Many hazardous materials from pesticides, mining activity and wastewater can pollute the land, harming plant and animal life.
+Many hazardous materials from pesticides, mining activity, and wastewater can pollute the land, harming plant and animal life.

 VOCs are just one element that can damage soil health – it may also be contaminated with heavy metals and chlorinated hydrocarbons.

 The quality of the air you breathe is essential to your health.
 While you may be aware of outdoor pollutants and chemicals in office buildings, don’t forget to check the air quality of your home, too.

 Many houses have poor indoor air quality because of VOCs and poor ventilation.
 You can improve the health of your home simply by reducing toxic chemical exposure and bringing fresh air inside.
 Your brain and body will benefit, and your home will become the refuge it was supposed to be all along.